 Jan Michael is a published author of two books that subject the Native American Flute.
 “One Heart and the Native American Flute” was published by High Spirits in 2007.
 It includes both history and instruction on flute techniques.
 His second and larger book, “The First Flute”, is co-authored with best-selling Canadian Aboriginal writer, David Bouchard.
 The book is published by Red Deer Press with distribution all over the world.

 In working with close friend and flute maker Odell Borg, Jan Michael has helped create several signature flute lines, including custom designs that maximizes the sound and tone of the native flute.
 Jan Michael’s flutes and flute accessories have been distributed in 17 countries and are enjoyed by beginners, musicians and other professional recording artists.

 Even with all the success and the emergence as a nationally known performer, Jan Michael maintains a focus on family and healing.

-“I would like to thank all my family, Tribe, friends, and fans for the great support.
+“I would like to thank all my family, Tribe, friends, and fans for the amazing support.
 Also huge appreciation to my bandmates, High Spirits Music, Keith Sommers Studios, Odell Borg, Donald Blackfox, Ellen Bello and the Native American Music Awards.
 During the journey here, I have found that it is true that we are all related…It is important to respect all cultures, after all, everyone and everything is born to the earth and sky.
-May you all be blessed and have a full life with good health, joy and ONE HEART”
+It is true that we are ALL one family.

 —Jan Michael Looking Wolf